Spring Awakening, the Musical

 Lighting Designer: Staff Technical Director Matthew Robins

-Spring Awakening is an award-winning rock musical based on the original play by the Greman proto-expressioninst playwright, Frank Wedekind.
+Spring Awakening is a Tony-Award winning based on the original play by the German proto-expressionist playwright, Frank Wedekind.
 It is a story of sexual awakening among a group of young children in a late nineteenth century provincial town in Germany.
-The children, oppressed by a rigid educational system,and lied to about sex by their parents, rage against the prevailing repression, explore their sexuality, and test the limits of freedom.
+The children—oppressed by a rigid educational system, and lied to about sex by their parents—rage against the prevailing repression, explore their sexuality, and test the limits of freedom.

-In the musical version of the play, the inner lives of the protagonists, their anger, their desires, and their confusion are expressed by rock, punk, and garage band inspired music and songs.
-The modern music is juxtaposed with the oppressive reality of nineteenth century life, and the musical seamlessly switches back and forth between the worlds of the excitement of a rock concert and the dullness of their everyday struggles.
+In the musical version of the play, the inner lives of the children, their anger, their desires, and their confusion are expressed by rock, punk, and garage band-inspired music and songs.
+The musical numbers are full of literary allusions, poetic depth worthy of Baudelaire, pain and anger reminiscent of Kurt Cobain or Sid Vicious, and the burning emotionality of Patti Smith.
+These songs reveal the depths of the characters’ souls as they tell us the real story of the children’s emotional journey.
+Modern music is juxtaposed with the oppressive realities of nineteenth century life, and the musical seamlessly switches back and forth between the two: the rich world of contemporary rock and soul breathing life into the dullness of their everyday struggles.

-The production is directed by Stepan Simek, Professor of Theatre and the Chair of the Theatre Department.
-Musical direction is by Stephen Alexander, a three-time winner of the Drammy Award for best musical direction; voice direction and coaching is by Susan McBerry, the musical theatre and voice instructor at the Music Department; Jessica Wallenfels, a three-time winner of a Drammy Award for outstanding Choreography is the choreographer; sets and costumes are designed by Megan Wilkerson, a nationally active professional designer, and the lighting is designed by Matthew Robins, the Technical Director at the Theatre Department
+The cast consists of sixteen undergraduate students who sing, dance, and act like angels, and is supported by more than twenty students in various technical and design roles.
+This production is directed by Stepan Simek, Professor of Theatre; Musical direction is by guest artist Stephen Alexander; voice direction and coaching is by Susan McBerry, Music Department; guest artist Jessica Wallenfels is the choreographer; sets and costumes are designed by Megan Wilkerson, Theatre Department adjunct instructor; and the lighting is designed by Matthew Robins, Theatre Department Technical Director.